Why Training More Often Isn’t Always Better?

 Energy Systems and Fatigue: Why More Isn't Always Better

-Energy for your body is supplied via systems: ATP, glycogen, and Fat oxidation.
-You train too often, and your glycogen supplies go down before being replenished.
-So, workouts will feel much slower, no matter if you have huge willpower.
+Energy for your body is supplied via systems: ATP, glycogen, and fat oxidation.
+Train too often, and your glycogen supplies go down before being replenished — so workouts will feel much slower, no matter how much willpower you have.

-Athletes training despite fatigue could suppress their immunity and therefore will get sick easily.
-Energy is as crucial as any other form of training.
+Athletes training despite fatigue can suppress their immunity and get sick easily.
+Energy management is as crucial as any other aspect of training.

 Also Read: ATOM Whey XL – The Hybrid Innovation Behind Smarter Recovery